xiaofanliang/starter-hugo-academic/content/authors/admin/_index.md

 # bio: My research interests include distributed robotics, mobile computing and programmable matter.

 interests:
-  - Urban Networks and Social Inclusion
-  - Inclusive Social, Digital, and Transportation Infrastructure
+  - The Network Effects of Social, Digital, and Transportation Infrastructure
-  - Data and AI Governance in Cities
+  - Data Governance and Infrastructure in Cities
-  - Participatory and Critical Data Methods for Planning
+  - Human Agency in Urban AI Governance and Applications

 education:
   courses: